bar07850/fMRI-Age-Predictor/README.md

 This project builds a complete machine learning pipeline to predict participant age from synthetic fMRI brain connectivity data.
 It uses advanced data preprocessing, dimensionality reduction (PCA), oversampling of under-represented age groups, and model training with Random Forest, Ridge Regression, and XGBoost regressors.

+> **Note**: The dataset is not included in this repository.
+You must obtain the data through your research files or synthetic dataset provider.

+## 💻 Main Features
 ## 📂 Dataset

 The dataset consists of synthetic upper triangular matrix representations of fMRI-derived brain connectivity data.